ykat0/capital/README.md

   --save-fig            save a UMAP PDF figure in ./figures [off]
 ```

-### Step 2: run capital.py to predict pseudotime trajectories for two preprocessed data and compute a trajectory alignment
+### Step 2: run capital.py to predict pseudotime trajectories for two preprocessed data, and compute a trajectory alignment along with associated dynamic time warping of each aligned path
 ```
 $ ./capital.py [option]* <data1> <data2> <root1> <root2> <genes>
 ```